Material Adverse Circumstance definition

 • To the knowledge of Seller, Section 2.9 of the Seller Disclosure Schedule lists each Order and each Action that (i) involves a claim or potential claim of liability in excess of $250,000 against or affecting the Company or any of its tangible properties or assets or (ii) enjoins or seeks to enjoin any activity by the Company if such injunction constitutes, or if entered would constitute, a Material Adverse Circumstance.

-• Since September 30, 2001 there has not been, occurred or arisen any change in or event affecting the Company that constitutes a Material Adverse Circumstance.
+• Since December 31, 2003, there has not occurred any change or event affecting the Company that is a Material Adverse Circumstance.

 More Definitions of Material Adverse Circumstance